 All right.

-And anything else you guys want to add to this before I let you go.
+And anything else you guys want to add to this before I let you go?

 Jake, anything else people need to know?

-Yeah, Sean, so HB 2569 that you mentioned, you were right.
+So HB 2569 that you mentioned, you were right.

-We sent a resounding message here in Arizona that our elections are not for sale, and I encourage every state legislature, Democrat or Republican, because this is not a Republican issue.
+And I encourage every state legislature, Democrat or Republican, because this is not a Republican issue.

-I don't want the Koch brothers coming in and funding our elections department, and I don't want George Soros or Tom Steyer coming in and funding them either.
+And I don't want George Soros or Tom Styre coming in and funding them either.

-And we want every state to mirror our legislation and close that loophole so that we cannot undermine uh the elections process in our country.
+And we want every state to mirror our legislation and close that loophole so that we cannot undermine the elections process in our country.

 We need to start.

-All right, I want to thank you both for what you're doing.
+I want to thank you both for what you're doing.

-Every state needs to follow through and follow up and make sure that the confidence and integrity of our elections remain and that Washington doesn't try to usurp the constitutional authority of uh state legislatures.
+Every state needs to follow through and follow up and make sure that the confidence and integrity of our elections remain and that Washington doesn't try to usurp the constitutional authority of state legislatures.

-Thank you both, appreciate it.
+Thank you both.

-800-941 Sean is our number.
+800-941-Sean is our number.

-You want to be a part of the program, we go to Iowa, we say hi to Don next, Sean Hannity Show.
+You want to be a part of the program?

 Don, how are you?